LoukasPerdikis/Medical_Data/README.md

 # Project Overview

-The field of medical science is one that has evolved over millenia as humans actively seek to understand and treat human ailments and diseases.
-In this modern, data-driven age, patient data can be a great source of understanding how different internal and external biological features influence the resulting diagnosis of sick patients.
+The field of medical science is one that has evolved over millennia as humans actively seek to understand and treat human ailments and diseases.
+In this modern, data-driven age, patient data can be a great source of understanding how different internal and external biological features influence the outcome of sick patients.

 This project aimed to build and compare several binary classification algorithms tasked to classify whether a hospital patient would survive or not, using the patient's medical data.
 It was not immediately clear what direction this project would take, but rather the outcome and overall problem to solve was determined through investigation and exploratory data analysis.